docascode/vscode-docs-build/README.md

 - file-not-found

 Other situations:
-- Pull-request-only suggestions will be ingored by full-repository validation but will be reported by real-time validation.
+- Pull-request-only suggestions will be ignored by full-repository validation but will be reported by real-time validation.
-- Include files will not be validated before you open any file refers to them.
+- Include files will not be validated before you open any file include them.
 - .openpublishing.redirection.json will not be validated before you open any content file (.md or .yml).

 > **Note:** Validation is not available currently for workspaces with multiple folders.